 Consciousness is lost when the function of both cerebral hemispheres or the brainstem reticular activating system is compromised.
 Episodic dysfunction of these anatomic regions produces transient, and often recurrent, loss of consciousness.
-There are two major causes of episodic loss of consciousness.
+There are two major causes of episodic loss of consciousness: seizures and syncope.

-Seizures are disorders characterized by temporary neurologic signs or symptoms resulting from abnormal, paroxysmal, and hypersynchronous electrical neuronal activity in the cerebral cortex.
+Seizures are disorders characterized by temporary neurologic signs or symptoms resulting from abnormal, paroxysmal, hypersynchronous electrical neuronal activity in the brain.

 Syncope is loss of consciousness due to reduced blood flow to both cerebral hemispheres or the brainstem.
-It can result from pancerebral hypoperfusion caused by vasovagal reflexes, orthostatic hypotension, decreased cardiac output, or from selective hypoperfusion of the brainstem resulting from vertebrobasilar ischemia.
+It can result from pancerebral hypoperfusion caused by vasovagal reflexes, orthostatic hypotension, or decreased cardiac output, or from selective hypoperfusion of the brainstem due to vertebrobasilar ischemia.

 Seizures and syncope have different causes, diagnostic approaches, and treatment.

-Determine whether the setting in which the event occurred, or associated symptoms or signs, suggests a direct result of a disease requiring prompt attention, such as hypoglycemia, meningitis, head trauma, cardiac arrhythmia, or acute pulmonary embolism.
-Assess the number of spells and their similarity or dissimilarity.
-If all spells are identical, then a single pathophysiologic process can be assumed.
-Major differential features should be ascertained as discussed below.
+The first step in diagnosis is to determine if events before, during, and after the spell suggest a disease requiring prompt attention, such as hypoglycemia, meningitis, head trauma, cardiac arrhythmia, or acute pulmonary embolism.
+Next, the number of spells and their similarity or dissimilarity should be ascertained.
+If all spells are identical, a single pathophysiologic process is likely.
+Major differential features should then be considered, as discussed below.

 Prodromal Symptoms (Aura)